 There are several plants whose leaves and flowers, when rubbed on the body, keep mosquitos away.
 Below is a list of plants that you can grow indoor and outdoor to keep mosquitoes away.

 1. Rosemary (Rosmarinus Officinalis)

 Rosemary is a prevalent seasoning herb used in many dishes.
 It’s highly effective in keeping insects and mosquitoes away from you.

 To grow rosemary, you need full sunlight and well-drained soil.
 You can grow it in the USDA plant zone of 8–10 and raise it up to 3 to 5 feet high.

 Rosemary gets small pale blue flowers and has spiked leaves.
-These are suitable to plant at garden borders, in hanging baskets and hedgerows.
+These are suitable to plant at garden borders, in hanging baskets, and hedgerows.

 Basil is a well-used herb for cooking, but its strong scent also repels mosquitoes.
-Basil has small but bit broader leaves that make it great to plant around your patio, porch, or other sitting areas.
+Basil has small but a bit broader leaves that make it great to plant around your patio, porch, or other sitting areas.

 Several varieties of Basil can be planted, but lemon and cinnamon basil are the most effective in repelling mosquitos and other insects.

 Basil grows annually in a warmer climate, but it self-seeds and regrows.
-You need to maintain moist soil, proper drainage and provide full sunlight.
-You can grow basil in pots, containers or raised garden beds.
+You need to maintain moist soil, proper drainage, and provide full sunlight.
+You can grow basil in pots, containers, or raised garden beds.